Avoid HR Headaches: Stay Compliant without Legal Bottlenecks

 • Policy Packet (PDF)

-• Current policy + header showing version ID, timestamps, approvers, and the latest change note
+• Current policy plus header showing version ID, timestamps, approvers, and the latest change note

-In AllyMatter: Policy → Export → choose Audit Trail and Acknowledgments.
-You hand Legal an end-to-end narrative: what changed, who approved, who read, and when.
+In AllyMatter: open the policy → Export → choose Audit Trail and Acknowledgments.
+You hand Legal an end-to-end narrative of what changed, who approved, who read, and when.
+Export-to-audit typically runs under 60 seconds per policy.

 Keep content fresh with review cadences (so it stays audit-ready)

 Compliance collapses when content goes stale.
-Light governance keeps trust high and audits boring (in a good way).
+Light governance keeps trust high and audits boring (in the good way).

-• Owner is accountable for review + updates
+• The owner is accountable for review and updates.

 • Signals to act: zero-result searches spike, repeat questions resurface, “Last Updated” exceeds the cadence